statnet/lolog/README.md

-# Latent Order LOGistic (LOLOG) Graph Models
+# Latent Order Logistic (LOLOG) Graph Models

-LOLOG is a general framework for generative statistical modeling of graph datasets.
+LOLOG is a general framework for generative statistical modeling of graph datasets motivated by the principal of network growth.
+This class of models is fully general and terms modeling different important network features can be mixed and matched to provide a rich generative description of complex networks.

 ## Installation